Compound Nouns Definition & Examples:

 Example: a car park ( = a place for parking cars; not a cars book)

-For instance: a clothes shop ( compare a shoe shop)
+For instance: a clothes shop ( compare to a shoe shop)

 Example: a communications network